PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

 }
 ```

-If `needsDrawn` was true we schedule a draw then complete a draw.
-Then in the completion we set `nnedsDrawn` to false so that we don't draw the mesh over and over.
+If `needsDrawn` was true we schedule a draw then complete a draw and then set `nnedsDrawn` to false so that we don't draw the mesh over and over.

 Now in the `JobWorld` class in the `RecycleChunks()` function we can simply set `needsDrawn` to true if the chunk was recycled.